undercl0ck/starter-kit-hugo-with-gulp/README.md

-# Starter-kit for Hugo Framework with Gulp
+# Starter Kit for Hugo Framework with Gulp

 ## Quickstart & Prerequisites